JaimeMitchell/askmydocs-v2/README.md

 # Load documents
 # Create embeddings
 # Store in ChromaDB
-# Query with BLOOMZ
+# Query with LLaMA
 ```

 ### Fine-Tuning with PEFT

-To fine-tune BLOOMZ on your documents:
+To fine-tune LLaMA on your documents:

 1. Prepare your training data in `trainer/`
 2. Implement LoRA training in `trainer/fine_tune.py`